annahippee/obie-client/README.md

 ## APPROACH

-My goal was to create a simple, clean interface to fetch
+My goal was to create a simple, clean interface to find insurance carriers that provide the selected insurance type within the selected state.

 ## EXTRA CREDIT / STRETCH GOALS